OpenGL Matrix Class (C++)

 Matrix4 class uses the column-major order notation same as OpenGL uses.
 (Array elements are filled in the first column first and move on the second column.)
 Note that row-major and column-major order are just different ways to store multi-dimensional arrays into a linear (one-dimensional) memory space, and the results of matrix arithmetic and operations are no difference.

 With default constructor (with no argument), Matrix4 object is created as an identity matrix.
-Other 2 constructors take either 16 arguments or an arry of 16 elements.
+Other 2 constructors take either 16 arguments or an array of 16 elements.
 You may also use the copy constructor and assignment operator (=) to initialize a Matrix4 object.

 By the way, the copy constructor and assignment operator will be automatically generated by C++ compiler for you.